Description

 Using this definition on our asset we see for example:

-• The downside volatility over 5 years of Maximum Yield Strategy is 19.7%, which is greater, thus worse compared to the benchmark SPY (14.9%) in the same period.
+• The maximum reduction from previous high over 5 years of Maximum Yield Strategy is -35.7 days, which is smaller, thus worse compared to the benchmark SPY (-33.7 days) in the same period.

-• Compared with SPY (0.34) in the period of the last 3 years, the risk / return profile (Sharpe) of 0.92 is greater, thus better.
+• Compared with SPY (-24.5 days) in the period of the last 3 years, the maximum drop from peak to valley of -23.5 days is higher, thus better.

 Applying this definition to our asset in some examples:

-• During the last 3 years, the maximum days below previous high is 126 days, which is lower, thus better than the value of 488 days from the benchmark.
+• During the last 3 years, the maximum time in days below previous high water mark is 126 days, which is smaller, thus better than the value of 488 days from the benchmark.

 AveDuration: